j-mint/J-Mint/README.md

 * Simple Painting Tool.
   * A painting application with the ability to change brush size and colour.

-## I'd like to learn more about:
+## 🌱 I'd like to learn more about:
 - Java Swing (currently learning for theatre booking project).
-- Unit testing (currently learning for theatre booking project).
 - System Development lifecycle.
 - Maven/ Spring/ Spring Boot.
 - Linux.